The Atlanta Journal-Constitution: The Atlanta Journal

-The Atlanta Journal was established in 1883.
-Founder E. F. Hoge sold the paper to Atlanta lawyer Hoke Smith in 1887.
-After the Journal supported presidential candidate Grover Cleveland in the 1892 election, Smith was named as Secretary of the Interior by the victorious Cleveland.
 Pulitzer Prize-winning novelist Margaret Mitchell worked for the Journal from 1922 to 1926.
 Essential for the development of her 1936 Gone with the Wind was the series of profiles of prominent Georgia Civil War generals she wrote for The Atlanta Journals Sunday magazine, the research for which, scholars believe, led her to her work on the novel.

 In 1922, the Journal founded one of the first radio broadcasting stations in the South, WSB.

 The radio station and the newspaper were sold in 1939 to James Middleton Cox, founder of Cox Enterprises.

 The Journal carried the motto "Covers Dixie like the Dew".